jonjonsonjr/test-docs/README.md

 This dialog allows user to select a Text track or an Audio track.
 CCL notifies any components registered to receive such information.
-To register a component, implement the interface `OnTracksSelectedListener` and use the following API to start listening:
+To register a component, implement the interface `OnTracksSelectedListener` and use the following APIs to start listening:

 ```java